FAAM-146/spif/docs/source/spif-doc.rst

 ..
   These should be extracted from auto-generated file

+.. include:: |MandatorySpifFile|
+    :start-after: __imager__AttrsStart__
+    :end-before: __imager_AttrsStop__

+..
   :imager_name: Short name of the imaging instrument.
 If may be the same as the group name.
   :imager_long_name: Full descriptive name of the imaging instrument.

-:doc:`Mandatory Parameters <spif_mandatory_vocab>` <!-- Link to specific part of doc -->
+A complete description of mandatory vocabulary of the imager group is given :ref:`here <imager_group_sec>`.

 Imager core group